In this article, we will look at:

 The medical factors that can lead to dyspareunia include:

 - Atrophic vaginitis or vaginal atrophy which is a common condition that causes thinning, drying or inflammation of the vaginal lining in postmenopausal women

 - Urinary tract infections, vaginal yeast infections, or sexually transmitted diseases like candida, herpes simplex or genital warts

 - Skin disease, such as psoriasis or lichen sclerosus.

 - Cystitis or inflammation of the bladder wall caused by a bacterial infection

-- Endometriosis a painful gynecological condition, which occurs in women when the tissue that makes up the uterus lining develops elsewhere in the body.
+- Endometriosis a painful gynaecological condition, which occurs in women when the tissue that makes up the uterus lining develops elsewhere in the body.

-- Fibroids which are often benign tumors that grow on the wall of the uterus
+- Fibroids which are often benign tumours that grow on the wall of the uterus

 - Interstitial cystitis which is a chronic painful bladder condition